phaynes/markdown-processing/markdown-proofer/README.md

 ## 8. Zed Integration

-[Zed](https://zed.dev/) is a high-performance development environment with integrated support for markdown as well as mechanisms for automation of tasks.
+[Zed](https://zed.dev/) is a high-performance development environment with integrated support for markdown as well as mechanisms for task automation.
+Below is an example integration that enables `mdp` to be used directly from the development environment.

 ### Task Integration

-Below is an example definition for specifying MDP tasks within Zed:
+Below is an example definition for specifying `mdp` tasks within Zed:

 ```json
 [